EmelinaMavie/EmelinaMavie/README.md

-- 👋 Hi there
+- 👋 Hi there, my name is Maví
-- 👀 Working to be able to call myself a flutter and python developer
+- 👀 Started a new challenge in December the 3th
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning SQL
-- 💞️
+- 💞️ Hopefull for the future ahead
 - 📫

 <!---